 The carrying amount of these assets is similar to their fair value.

-The item "Finance expenses - Debts to third parties" in 2022 included the amount of the negative interest rate charged to the Company for current account balances of EUR 78,000 (2021: EUR 123,000).
+The heading "Finance expenses - Debts to third parties" in 2022 included the amount of the negative interest rate charged to the Company for current account balances of EUR 78,000 (2023: no amount for this item).